Azure/LAMP/docs/Manage.md

 If you have set the `azureBackupSwitch` in the input parameters to `1` then Azure will provide VM backups of your Gluster node.
-This is recommended as it contains both your Moodle code and your sitedata.
+This is recommended as it contains both your PHP code and your site data.
 Restoring a backed up VM is outside the scope of this doc, but Azure's documentation on Recovery Services can be found here: https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-first-look-arm